facebookresearch/simmc/README.md

 ## Citations

-If you want to publish experimental results with our datasets or use the baseline models, please cite the following article:
+If you want to publish experimental results with our datasets or use the baseline models, please cite the following articles:
 ```
 @article{moon2020situated,
   title={Situated and Interactive Multimodal Conversations},
-  author={Moon, Seungwhan and Kottur, Satwik and Crook, Paul A and De, Ankita and Poddar, Shivani and Levin, Theodore and Whitney, David and Difranco, Daniel and Beirami, Ahmad and Cho, Eunjoon and others},
+  author={Moon, Seungwhan and Kottur, Satwik and Crook, Paul A and De, Ankita and Poddar, Shivani and Levin, Theodore and Whitney, David and Difranco, Daniel and Beirami, Ahmad and Cho, Eunjoon and Subba, Rajen and Geramifard, Alborz},
   journal={arXiv preprint arXiv:2006.01460},
   year={2020}
+}

+@article{crook2019simmc,
+  title={SIMMC: Situated Interactive Multi-Modal Conversational Data Collection And Evaluation Platform},
+  author={Crook, Paul A and Poddar, Shivani and De, Ankita and Shafi, Semir and Whitney, David and Geramifard, Alborz and Subba, Rajen},
+  journal={arXiv preprint arXiv:1911.02690},
+  year={2019}
 }
 ```
 **NOTE**: The [paper][simmc_arxiv] above describes in detail the datasets, the NLU/NLG/Coref annotations, and some of the baselines we provide in this challenge.
 The paper reports the results from an earlier version of the dataset and with different train-dev-test splits, hence the baseline performances on the challenge resources will be slightly different.